neosandeep24/neosandeep24/README.md

 ## About Me

 Hi there!
-I'm Sandeep, a passionate programmer with a keen interest in game development and open-source contributions.
+I'm Sandeep, a programmer with a keen interest in development and open-source contributions.
 I love to explore new technologies and apply them in creative ways to solve problems.

-- 🌱 Currently learning new development techniques.
+- 🌱 Currently learning new development techniques (Cloud, AI, Electronics).
 - 🛠️ Always tinkering with new tools and frameworks.
 - 🤝 Open to collaborating on exciting projects.
 ---